JacobBersheba89/New_website/README.md

 - 1.3.
 I started working on the interactive timeline
 - 7.3.
 I think "aboutme" is already done..
 - 16.3. so..
 I stopped for a bit... well, what can you do?_!
 - 13.6.
-I should start continue.. isn´it_?!!! not energy to continue..
+I should start continue.. isn´it_?!!! not energy to finish enything..
 - 07.07.
 I have to do something today.
 - 18.07.
 Finaly I broke my lazy habbits & I shoft little bit web -  finished link to my analyse sections (covid and family) I also add neww css section
 - 11.08. nothing new